The Best Small Business Loans in 2021: Boost Your Company Quickly

 - •No prepayment penalties

-Rather than a full-on lender, Currency is a marketplace that connects you to other lenders who each specialize in different types of lending, mainly equipment loans.
+Rather than a regular lender, Currency is a marketplace for lenders who specialize in different types of financial products, mainly equipment loans.
 If you need low-interest business loans, this is the right place for you.
 Read Review

 - •Up to $2 million for equipment loans